 Segment Your Donor Thank-You List

-You’ll still have to personalize each template before sending, and writing multiple drafts for various situations ensures your thank-yous will always be relevant and specific.
+Your donor base isn’t a faceless collective.
+Each person has a different relationship with your organization that warrants a personal approach.
+Segmenting your list helps you individualize your acknowledgements before you start writing.
+You’ll still have to personalize each template before sending them, but writing multiple drafts for various situations ensures your thank yous will always be relevant and specific.

 Make Use of Email Acknowledgement Software